walmartlabs/concord-website/training/includes/concord-1-beginner-3-first-steps.md

 - Runs workflow on Concord cluster

 Note:
-talk a bit about what these steps include such as agent, classpath, ...
+talk a bit about what these steps include such as separate JVM, classpath, ...

 ## Questions?